russmckendrick/records/content/albums/let-it-bee-14144170/index.md

 ---
 title: "Voice Of The Beehive - Let It Bee"
-album_artist: "Voice Of The Beehive"
+artist: "Voice Of The Beehive"
-album_title: "Let It Bee"
+album_name: "Let It Bee"
 date: 2020-07-08
 release_id: "14144170"
 slug: "let-it-bee-14144170"
+hideSummary: true
 cover:
     image: "let-it-bee-14144170.jpg"
+    alt: "Let It Bee by Voice Of The Beehive"
+    caption: "Let It Bee by Voice Of The Beehive"
-tags: ["Rock"]
+genres: ["Rock"]
-hideSummary: true
+styles: ["Pop Rock", "Indie Rock"]
 ---

 ## Tracklisting